codio-c5/C5-im/.guides/content/Working-with-Labs-eaeb.md

 **On their own:** Students can practice sharing their public keys with other students and exchanging encrypted messages with them.

 **Lab 2.2: Key Agreement (Exchange)**
-2.3: *Explain the use of key exchange/agreement protocols in cryptography;* 2.2: *Explain the difference between symmetric and asymmetric encryption and the need for public key cryptography.*
+**Learning Objective(s) covered:** 2.3: *Explain the use of key exchange/agreement protocols in cryptography;* 2.2: *Explain the difference between symmetric and asymmetric encryption and the need for public key cryptography.*
 **Lab work:** In this lab, students learn more about the math behind public key encryption.
 They work with a partner or as small groups to generate a key pair, exchange public keys, and create a session key.
 They then exchange messages and use the session key to encrypt and decrypt messages to each other.
 **On their own:** Students can practice modular arithmetic by working through different key exchanges with other partners or groups.